parmi93/NanoPi-R6S-FriendlyWrt-Debloat/README.md

 ## How did I identify the unnecessary packages?

-This section explains the method used to determine which packages added by FriendlyWrt are not part of the standard OpenWrt installation.
+After listing all pre-installed packages in OpenWrt v24.10.2 and FriendlyWrt v24.10.2, I compared the lists to identify all `opkg` packages unique to FriendlyWrt v24.10.2, and subsequently uninstalled them.

 > [!NOTE]
 > This paragraph is here only in case I need to generate a new list of packages to remove with a new version of FriendlyWrt.